mclaughlin-thomas/Documentation/README.md

 1. After logging in, you will see the main screen.
 2. To begin, click on the **Task 1** drop-down menu.
 3. Click the **Start Machine** button in the Task 1 menu.
 4. In the popup, select "Attack box" to boot up the VM for the social media site attack.
+By clicking the green Start Machine button in the drop down menu, we are essentially booting up the VM that hosts the social media site we are going to attack.
+And by selecting out attack machine, we are booting our VM, which we will use to attack the site hosted on the other VM.

     ![Start Machine Button](image-link-here) *Image: Start Machine button*

 ### Step 2: Access the Site
 1. Once your machine is ready, open Firefox.
-2. Navigate to the IP Address displayed on the top of your screen (e.g., `10.10.180.116`).
+2. Navigate to the IP Address displayed on the top of your screen (Mine was `10.10.180.116`).

     ![Site Access](image-link-here) *Image: Accessing the IP Address*

 ### Step 3: Inspect HTML for Admin Pages
 1. Inspect the HTML code of the site to find any hidden admin pages.
-2. If found, use the path (e.g., `test-admin`) as your first flag.
+2. If found, use the path 'test-admin' as your FIRST flag.

 ### Step 4: Access Admin Page
 1. In the URL, add the admin page path found earlier.